 Thus, Foundations II lays down a solid framework for an understanding of disease processes and management through recapitulation of the knowledge gained about normal processes in Year 1 and integration with the disciplines of Immunology, Microbiology, Genetics, Pathology, and Pharmacology.
-The module material will be presented as interactive lectures and active small group discussions guided by facilitators.
-Learning materials (class notes, PowerPoints, videos, etc.) will be posted in the learning management system before each lecture and small group activity to facilitate students' advanced preparation for the sessions.
+The module material will be presented as interactive lectures and active learning sessions guided by facilitators.
+Learning materials (class notes, PowerPoints, videos, etc.) will be posted in the learning management system to facilitate students' advanced preparation for the sessions.

-HEMATOLYMPHOID SYSTEM II- SPRING 2023
+HEMATOLYMPHOID SYSTEM II- SPRING 2024

 The underlying themes of the 2-week Hematolymphoid System are blood and the reticuloendothelial system - the network of life.
-This system builds on the groundwork that has been laid (in previous periods) on hematopoiesis and coagulation.
+This system builds on the groundwork that has been laid in previous periods on hematopoiesis and coagulation.
 It also introduces foundational principles of neoplasia and anti-cancer drugs.
 It will include a study of red blood cell disorders with a focus on anemias followed by the study of platelet and bleeding disorders.
 This is integrated with therapeutic approaches to anemias and the role of hematinic and hematopoietic growth factors.
 The emphasis then shifts to non-neoplastic and neoplastic disorders involving white blood cells followed by disorders of the thymus and spleen.
 The last segment in this block is devoted to the study of infections of the hematopoietic system.

 Thus, this system integrates the disciplines of Pathology, Pharmacology and Microbiology building on the foundational knowledge acquired in the disciplines of Physiology, Histology and Immunology.
-The module material will be presented as interactive lectures and active small group discussions guided by facilitators.
-Learning materials (class notes, PowerPoints, videos, etc.) will be posted in the learning management system before each lecture and small group activity to facilitate students' advanced preparation for the sessions.
+The module material will be presented as interactive lectures and active learning sessions guided by facilitators.
+Learning materials (class notes, PowerPoints, videos, etc.) will be posted in the learning management system to facilitate students' advanced preparation for the sessions.

-MUSCULOSKELETAL SYSTEM/SKIN II- SPRING 2023
+MUSCULOSKELETAL SYSTEM/SKIN II- SPRING 2024